101 – Ontario Tech University

 We acknowledge the accomplishments of many students admitted to the university through the presentation of awards of recognition for outstanding academic achievement (85% or higher).
 We give these awards to students entering directly from a Canadian high school.
 An application is not required.

-We also offer scholarships that require completion of an application.
+We offer scholarships that require completion of an application.
 We award the Founder’s, President’s and Chancellor’s scholarships based on academic achievement, demonstrated leadership and community involvement.
 These scholarships are renewable and are valued from $24,000 to $36,000.

 If we offer you admission, you may apply to defer your application for 1 year, provided you accept your offer and meet all the conditions of your offer of admission.